stvnjacobs/lnl-docs/PITCHME.md

 For larger changes, it is best to open an issue on the GitHub project.

-You can still make the changes, but it is best to reach a concensus with the Docs team before putting in the effort to rewrite a large portion of a doc.
+You can still make the changes, but it is best to reach a consensus with the Docs team before putting in the effort to rewrite a large portion of a doc.

 https://github.com/linode/docs/issues